Tech-Morph/HA-PS4-GoldHEN-Integration/README.md

 - A service to send `.bin` / `.elf` payloads to GoldHEN BinLoader over TCP.
 - An FTP reachability sensor (safe periodic polling of FTP only).

-This integration intentionally does **not** include a Remote PKG installer.

 ---

 ## Features